Issa López

-Issa López is a Mexican director, writer and producer.
+Issa López (born 3 August 1971) is a Mexican director, writer and producer.
 Twelve Spanish language features have been produced from her original scripts, four of them directed by herself.

 In 2017, López's film Tigers Are Not Afraid (Vuelven in Spanish) premiered at Fantastic Fest, where it won the Best Horror Director Award.
 The film also won numerous accolades internationally and in Mexico, including three Diosas de Plata and two Ariel Awards.

 In 2024, Lopez directed and co-wrote every episode of True Detective: Night Country, the fourth installment of HBO's True Detective series.

 López has won several literary awards, including the National Novel Award granted by Mexico's Institute of Fine Arts and Literature in 2007.

 Early life

 Issa López was born in Mexico City, where she was raised by her father after her mother died when she was eight years old.
+She was not allowed to attend her mother's funeral due to the adults in her life believing it would be too traumatic for her, which has left López with a melancholy lack of closure that would be used in her later, more serious works.
 Her father was a semiotics academic and a college professor.
 During her childhood her family faced economic hardships, since academia is not a high-paying field in Latin America.
 This was a defining aspect of her life, inspiring much of her later work, since her dad would try to keep her and her sister entertained in spite of their economic situation.
 López explained in one of her interviews that she, her sister and her dad would "go every weekend on some road trip through Mexico, from small town to small town, sitting to watch kung fu and horror movies in traveling cinemas, eating street food, visiting archeological sites, jungles, deserts and the most haunted little towns in the country".
 Those memories were the inspiration for many of her stories.
+López's father, due to the death of her mother, also frequently hired nannies to take care of her and her sister, who would frequently tell them stories about the supernatural and witches, planting the seeds for López's future interest in horror.
+She also spent a lot of her early youth reading horror comics and literature which later developed into an interest in horror films too, inspiring her later works in her film career.
+López that she has been particularly drawn to this genre due to how they use horror as a tool to highlight flaws in society.
+At age 16, López would write a short story about a boy attempting to join a gang of boys that wouldn't accept him.
+While this story that went unfinished and unpublished, López would use this story later in life as part of the basis for her film, Tigers Are Not Afraid.